Technology improves Reading

 1. Readers are online readers

-Through applications with social components, readers can connect through texts.
-Reading groups, reading contests, reasons to read, book suggestions, establishing social credibility for the reading process, and more are possible when reading is, at least on some level, a social act.
+Through apps with social components, readers can connect through texts.
+Book clubs, reading contests, reasons to read, book recommendations, establishing social credibility for the reading process, and more are possible when reading is, at least to some extent, a social act.

 No, we don't always “need to be connected.”
-However, this is not an “either/or” circumstance.
+However, this is not an either/or circumstance.
 We can be alone with our book and then socialize our reaction to the book.
-We can have an idea for a book and then be alone to read, then socialize again afterwards.
-We can “socialize” an idea and gain background knowledge for a certain chapter of a book, then read alone and not “socialize” at all afterwards.
-The point is that we can choose who we socialize with and who we don't, when and how we do it.
+We can have an idea for a book and then be alone to read, and then socialize afterward.
+We can “socialize” an idea and gain prior knowledge for a given chapter of a book, then read alone and not “socialize” at all afterward.
+The point is that we can choose with whom we socialize and with whom we do not, when, and how we do it.

 We have the choice.